sjp38/linux/for_damon_patches/cv.damos.rst

 Changes from Previous Version
 =============================

-- Drop loadable module support
-- Use dedicated valid action checker function
-- Rebase on v5.8 plus v19 DAMON
+- s/snprintf()/scnprintf() (Marco Elver)
+- Place three parts of DAMON (core, primitives, and dbgfs) in different files

 Introduction
 ============

-DAMON[1] can be used as a primitive for data access awared memory management optimizations.
+DAMON[1] can be used as a primitive for data access aware memory management optimizations.
 For that, users who want such optimizations should run DAMON, read the monitoring results, analyze it, plan a new memory management scheme, and apply the new scheme by themselves.
 Such efforts will be inevitable for